Mummanajagadeesh/P3R50N4L-P0R7F0L10/README.md

 </html>
 ```

-- **DOCTYPE Declaration**: The document begins with `<!DOCTYPE html>`, indicating it is an HTML5 document.
+- **DOCTYPE Declaration**: Identifies the document as HTML5.
-- **HTML Language Attribute**: The `lang` attribute in the `<html>` tag specifies the language of the document, which is set to English.
+- **HTML Language Attribute**: Specifies English as the language of the document.
-- **Head Section**: Contains meta tags for character set and viewport settings, a title for the page, and links to external stylesheets.
+- **Head Section**: Contains metadata such as character encoding, viewport settings, title, and external stylesheets.
-- **Body Section**: This is where all visible elements of the portfolio are defined, including the navigation bar, content sections, and social media links.
+- **Body Section**: Holds the visual elements of the page like the navigation bar, project sections, and contact details.

 ### CSS Breakdown

-The CSS is embedded within a `<style>` tag in the head section of the HTML.
-Here are some key components:
+The styling is located within an external stylesheet, linked in the `<head>` tag.
+Key elements include:

 ```css
 * {